axanim/auto-annotated-portfolio/content/pages/projects/project-one.md

     room where a teenage boy with Autism and profound intellectual impairment is recovering.
 His mother stands by hi.jpg
   altText: Project thumbnail image
+  caption: >-
+    A Battle for Support: Annette's relentless fight for her son Axel's well-being amidst a broken system.
+Despite the challenges, their resilience shines through.
 ---
 At 13, Axel's journey with the NDIS began with Annette fighting for support for Axel's disabilities - Autism and profound intellectual impairment.
 His initial plan?
 A meager $3000, just enough for some reports but no real help.
 Annette, trying to manage a business, her younger daughter's safety and Axel's needs, faced the heartbreaking decision to relinquish him, thinking the state would provide better care than she could.